 Longevity education/coordination problem

 Not everyone has to go to school or get a soul-crushing job to make a dent in longevity.
 The sooner we can get rid of stupid requirements for being taken seriously, the better.
 Even getting a PhD is no guarantee that one will consistently produce good work in the future - many people “lose it” later in life, and proof-of-competence depends on the recent past more than the current one.
-Nathan Cheng spends ALL of his time influencing the longevity dialogue and connecting people now, even if he is completely and totally out of scientific research/lab work (and even though he burned out so hard on physics that he doesn’t do physics anymore, even though we wish he could transfer his physics knowledge to biophysics of aging work, of which we need MORE work in).
+Nathan Cheng spends ALL of his time influencing the longevity dialogue and connecting people, even if he is completely and totally out of scientific research/lab work (and even though he burned out so hard on physics that he doesn’t do physics anymore, even though we wish he could transfer his physics knowledge to biophysics of aging work, of which we need MORE work in).
 Network effects may be of such that the value of semi-multithreaded people like Nathan may still scale with the number of ultra-singlethreaded longevity researchers in the world.

 Some of the busywork done in past decades can easily be automated away (Tony Kulesa remarked that Dhash could complete his PhD thesis in a small fraction of the time it took for his PhD thesis).
 Many professors high-level content to the point that they spend all their time supervising their students and no longer have to manage laboratory experiments themselves.
 While this is possible, it should not be a universally encouraged practice.